Akmahmoud2024/thiqah_resources/Angular/SecureConfig/README.md

 ## Solution

-`thiqah-secure-config` resolves this issue by encrypting the `config.json` file before the application starts.
+`thiqah-angular-secure-config` resolves this issue by encrypting the `config.json` file before the application starts.
 Upon startup, the application decrypts the file in `main.ts` and stores the data in a static variable, ensuring the configuration remains secure.

 ## Features